mavryk-network/taquito/README.md

 ## Who uses Taquito?

-Taquito is used by **over 80% of DApps** in the Tezos ecosystem.
-It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Tezos (both Mainnet *and* Testnets).
+Taquito is used by **over 80% of DApps** in the Mavryk ecosystem.
+It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Mavryk (both Mainnet *and* Testnets).

 ## Why should I use Taquito?

 Taquito provides convenient abstractions for a multitude of common operations, including wallet interactions (with [WalletConnect2](https://docs.walletconnect.com/2.0) in the works), batching operations, calling into contracts, querying the blockchain, and more.
-Taquito will isolate your code from subtle - and some not-so-subtle - changes made to the underlying Tezos protocol.
+Taquito will isolate your code from subtle - and some not-so-subtle - changes made to the underlying Mavryk protocol.

 ...Not to mention our thriving, helpful, and welcoming community!